Franz von Weyrother: Napoleonic Wars

-When the War of the Third Coalition broke out, Weyrother was promoted to Generalmajor (major general).
-After the death of the Allied army chief of staff, Johann Heinrich von Schmitt at the Battle of Dürenstein on 11 November 1805, the Allied commander-in-chief, the Russian General Mikhail Kutuzov requested that Weyrother be made chief of staff of the Austro-Russian army.
+When the War of the Third Coalition broke out, Weyrother was promoted to Generalmajor (Major General).
+After the death of the Allied army chief of staff, Johann Heinrich von Schmitt at the Battle of Dürenstein on 11 November 1805, the Allied commander-in-chief, the Russian General Mikhail Kutuzov requested that Weyrother be made chief of staff of the Austro-Russian army (Chief of the Quartermaster General Staff of the Allied Army).
 Although the two men soon fell out, as Kutuzov wanted a defensive strategy, Weyrother gained the favour of Tsar Alexander I of Russia with his aggressive strategy.
 With the Tsar's support, he created the plan for the Battle of Austerlitz in which the Allies were crushed by Napoleon on 2 December 1805.
 The defeat was so bad, the Russians accused Weyrother of being in the pay of the French.
 Weyrother withdrew from military life and retired to Vienna, where he died aged 51.

+In popular culture

-His inappropriate dispositions for the battle at Austerlitz are satirised by Leo Tolstoy in War and Peace.
+His inappropriate dispositions and planning for the Battle of Austerlitz are satirised by Leo Tolstoy in his famous novel, War and Peace, and later in Russian cinema.
+On the big screen, Franz von Weyrother was subjected to three well-known portrayals: Yevgeny Gurov in the movie Suvorov (1941), Jack Palance in the movie Austerlitz (1960) and Erwin Knausmüller in the series War and Peace.